wisdom209/Zuri_Cdt/OOP_CONCEPT_TEST/README.md

 The following assumptions are made in the implementation of this module:

 - The time duration module has already been developed and can simulate the time taken from one distance to another.
-- The module has access to the speed of the digging machine, this speed of the given machine is calculated using an arbitrary constant of 78 gotten from calculations made from the sample given in the task.
+- The module has access to the speed of the digging machine which will be supplied.
 - The speed, distance, and time taken are not hardcoded into the module since point A and point B are not fixed and can vary.